-Improve classroom pedagogy, provide targeted support and support whole school strategies.

-iv.
-Quality of teaching for all

-Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
+3. Planned expenditure Academic year 2021/22 Improve classroom pedagogy, provide targeted support and support whole school strategies. i.
+Quality of teaching for all Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
-Staff lead When will you review implementation?
-A. To narow the gap in KS2 statutory results between pupil premuim and non-pupil premuim children.
+Staff lead Review of 2021-22 A. To narow the gap in KS2 statutory results between pupil premuim and non-pupil premuim children.
 Targeted use of interventions for pupil premium children bespoke to the individual needs of children.
 Covid recovery interventions 3 times per week Leicester Inference Project Maths recovery Intervention.
-Writing Intervention Year 6 teacher boosters spring 2022.
+Writing Intervention.
+Year 6 teacher boosters spring 2022.
 Teacher appraisal.
 Summer 2021 Teacher Assessment pupil progress data shows that non-pupil premium children achieved higher than pupil premium children.
 Use of pupil premium funds and covid recovery funds for support staff to target particular gaps identified during pupil progress meetings for children entitled to pupil premium funding.
 Intervention data shows that interventions are effective in narrowing the gaps.
 Monitoring of Interventions with pupil progress data, i.e. assessment at the beginning of the intervention and assessment data at the end of the Intervention.
-Emma Hill/Patri ck Fenwick/ Amy Davies December 2021 B. Improve the number of Pupil Premium children attaining a Good Level of Development Read Write Inc training for EYFS and and KS1 Rapid progress is being made from low starting points for pupil premium children in phonics, continue to develop and embed practice.
-Read write Inc development days Read Write Inc lead to assess regularly.
-Read write Inc observations and Master Classes.
-Hayley Nugent December 2021
+Emma Hill/Patri ck Fenwick/ Amy Davies Pupil progress shows that interventions have been effective in achieving accelerated progress, including children achieving greater depth standard or achieving a higher scaled score from a KS1 WTS or BLW to M at KS2.